huggingface/blog/gemma.md

 > `['Valencia and Málaga are two of the most popular tourist destinations in Spain.
 Both cities boast a rich history, vibrant culture,']`
 >

-Please, [check out this notebook](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/jax_gemma.ipynb) for a complete hands-on walkthrough on how to parallelize JAX inference on Colab TPUs!
+Please, [check out this notebook](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/jax_gemma.ipynb) for a comprehensive hands-on walkthrough on how to parallelize JAX inference on Colab TPUs!

 ## Integration with Google Cloud